 • Is there any above ground evidence of a facility buried in your excavation area that may not be owned by a JULIE member company?

-Take a few moments to review these issues with the property owner prior to beginning your excavation, but keep in mind that previous property owners may have installed lines that the current owners don’t know about.
+Take a few moments to review these issues with the property owner prior to beginning excavation, but keep in mind that previous property owners may have installed lines that the current owners do not know about.

 Do not dig until the buried lines are identified and marked.
 JULIE member companies DO NOT mark privately installed lines.
 These lines can be marked by hiring a private locator.